helenaschatz/credit-risk-classification/README.md

   * The prescision is 87% and recall is at 89%,  which indicates a high rate of correct identification of high-risk loans with a small number of false positives.
   * The overall accuracy of the model is 0.99, indicating that it correctly predicted the loan risk for 99% of the instances.

+## Summary

+Upon analysis, it was observed that both models exhibited commendable accuracy, precision, and recall scores.
+However, the logistic regression model that utilized resampling showcased a slightly superior performance, achieving an accuracy score of 0.9945 compared to 0.9924 for the initial logistic regression model.

+Considering the objective of accurately identifying both healthy loans and high-risk loans, the logistic regression model with resampling emerges as the optimal choice.